 A project's adverse effects fall disproportionately on a community of concern for environmental justice if they are adverse and are predominantly borne by a minority and/or low-income community, or they are appreciably more severe or greater in magnitude than the adverse effects that will be suffered by the non-minority or non-low-income population.
-None of the East River Waterfront Esplanade and Piers project's potential adverse impacts would fall disproportionately on minority or low-income communities in the study area.
+None of the East River Waterfront Esplanade and Piers Project's potential adverse impacts would fall disproportionately on minority or low-income communities in the study area.
+Overall, the Proposed Action would have a positive effect on the neighboring communities by creating and enhancing public open space and providing new waterfront access.
 In addition, the Proposed Action would be in compliance with all applicable NEPA and HUD regulations related to environmental justice protections.
-In summary, there are no environmental justice concerns anticipated with the Proposed Action.
+In summary, there are no environmental justice concerns expected with the Proposed Action.

-D. MITIGATION
+MITIGATION